Caernarfon 7 miles.

 An impressive cottage in a beautiful location.

-Three bedrooms: 1 x king-size double, 1 x twin, 1 x single.
+Three bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with hand-held shower, separate shower, basin and WC.
 Kitchen.
 Utility.
 Sitting room with dining area with woodburning stove.

 About the location

 Caernarfon 5.5 miles; Llanberis 10 miles.